 We work with the cultural sector and funders to support skills development in evaluation and critical reflection, and to promote the value of adopting a more purposeful and proportional approach to evaluation.

-We are co-developing a set of cultural evaluation principles that can be adopted across the cultural sector.
+We have co-created a set of cultural evaluation principles that can be adopted across the cultural sector.

 We are also developing a mass online open course (MOOC) for 2023 that will offer free professional development and learning in cultural evaluation.